WrappedUsername/Ethernaut/contracts/Level 1/README.md

 - I am not sure why OpenZeppelin's Ownable contract is not used here,
 - I recommend using these libraries instead of implementing your own version,
   - here is why:
-    - re-writing something that is already available is a waste of time that could introduce bugs,
+    - writing something from scratch, that is already available is a waste of time that could introduce bugs,

 ```yml
 I recommend using and modifying available libraries like OpenZepellin's Ownable,